rachelloo23/CS3244/knn/README.md

 - The scripts assume that the data has been preprocessed and split into training and test sets.
 Ensure these are correctly defined in the code.
 - Modify paths and parameters in the scripts as needed to match your environment.

-## Contribution
-Feel free to open issues or submit pull requests for improvements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---